 National Trails System Act Criteria

-To qualify as an addition to the National Trails System, the historic trail must meet criteria provided by the National Trails System Act (NTSA). http://www.nps.gov/nts/legislation.html
+To qualify for an addition to the National Trails System, the historic trail must meet criteria provided by the National Trails System Act (NTSA). http://www.nps.gov/nts/legislation.html

 NTSA criteria are:

 • The trail must be established by historic use.
-In this case, the study must determine whether a Mormon Pioneer Trail study segment was established by 19th-century emigrants traveling overland to Utah.
-A trail might be important and historic for other reasons — exploration, military use, commercial and communications uses — but to be part of the Mormon Pioneer National Historic Trail, it must have carried Mormon emigrant traffic to Utah.
+In this case, the study must determine whether an Oregon Trail study segment was established by 19th-century emigrants traveling overland to the Oregon Country, today's Oregon and Washington.
+A trail might be important and historic for other reasons — exploration, military use, commercial and communications uses — but to be part of the Oregon National Historic Trail, it must have carried emigrant wagon traffic to Oregon.

 • The trail must be of national significance, with far-reaching effects on broad patterns of American culture.
-An eligible route must demonstrate well-established use as a link in the Mormon Trail to Utah, which itself had "far-reaching effects on broad patterns of American culture."
+An eligible route must demonstrate well-established use as a link in the Oregon Trail, which itself had "far-reaching effects on broad patterns of American culture."

 • The location of the trail route must be sufficiently known.
 Educated guesses and speculation aren't enough.
 The trail's location must be reasonably well established by historic documentation (such as maps, 19th-century emigrant guides, pioneer journals, and sketches) or by traces (such as wagon ruts, artifacts, emigrant inscriptions, or well-known landmarks) on the ground.